 Rarely have I reviewed such compelling evidence indicating that a dog bite incident was foreseeable and that the owner acted in a despicable fashion to support a claim for punitive damages.
 The only discovery that countered this opinion was that Bruno had never previously bitten a person.

 The totality of the evidence indicated that Bruno presented a clear and present danger to public safety.
 The defendant should have known or must have known about Bruno’s dangerous nature.
 And she was clearly grossly negligent in the way she maintained Bruno.
 My impression was that the plaintiff’s attorney wanted to take the case to trial.
-The case settled for an undisclosed amount shortly before trial, however.
+The defense agreed to settle the case for an undisclosed amount shortly before trial, however.